DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 dbt-setup-release <release> # note that only dunedaq-v2.8.1 or newer releases are supported.
 ```

 It will set up both the external packages and DAQ packages, as well as activate the python virtual environment.
 Note that the python virtual environment activated here is read-only.
-You'd want to run `dbt-setup-release` only if you weren't developing DUNE DAQ software, the topic covered for the remainder of this document.
-However, if you don't want a frozen set of versioned packages - which you wouldn't, if you were developing code - please continue reading.
+If you want to install newer versions or new packages to the environment, please follow the steps of "creating a work area" below.

 <a name="Creating_a_work_area"></a>